gduplantier/dhf-dbutils/README.md

-## Integrating DHF DB Utils tasks into your project
+## Project Description
-This project includes Gradle tasks that are built within the project, in the buildSrc folder.
+This project includes a buildSrc folder that implements custom Gradle Tasks.
+These tasks are extended in the build.gradle file.
+You can update the tasks in the build.gradle file to include different parameters if needed, i.e., output file/directory.

-## Running DHF DB Utils tasks

-Run the following task to build the deployer zip, scp it to the ingest server, and then extract it under /home/centos/deployer:
+## JDBC Drivers
+This project requires Oracle and/or DB2 JDBC drivers.
+You can download these from the respective websites.
+You'll need to add them to buildSrc/libs (Create folder if it doesn't exist)

+## Extending
+The patterns and some of the code in the implementation should work with other Databases and Drivers.
+There is lots of room to make the code more generic and support other Databases.